Print

 How to Prepare the Pork Tenderloin and Sauce

-1. Preheat oven to 400°F. Line a sheet pan with tin foil.
-Pat the tenderloin dry with some paper towels and then rub the olive oil over the top.
+1. Preheat the oven to 400ยฐF.
+Line a sheet pan with tin foil.
+Pat the tenderloin dry with paper towels, then rub the olive oil over the top.
 Season the tenderloin with salt and pepper on both sides.
+Bake it for 20 minutes.ย

-5. After 10 minutes, brush the rest of the sauce from the bowl over the top of the tenderloin.
-Bake it for another 10 minutes or until the internal temperature reaches 145-150°F. At this point, I like to remove the tenderloin and let it rest for a few minutes during which its internal temperature will increase to about 160-165°F which is about medium doneness.
+4. After 10 minutes, brush the rest of the sauce from the bowl over the top of the tenderloin.
+Bake it for another 10 minutes or until the internal temperature reaches 145-150ยฐF.
+At this point, I like to remove the tenderloin and let it rest for a few minutes, during which its internal temperature will increase to about 160-165ยฐF, which is about medium doneness.
 After the tenderloin has rested, cut it into bite-sized pieces.

 How to Make the Coleslaw